-In the end, we focus on the changes that need to occur in the real economy to make the lowcarbon transition happen.
-Those changes can be served by multiple types of assets (many assets can be used for one economic end-use, for instance for long distance transportation).
-We need to make sure that the combination of assets chosen by investors are compatible with the speed at which our economy needs to transform (ie the speed at which greenhouse gas emissions need to be reduced in the transport, building, waste-management sector, etc...).
+Consequently, we focus on the changes that need to occur in the real economy to make the lowcarbon transition happen.
+Those changes can be driven by multiple types of assets (many assets can be used for one economic end-use, for instance for long distance transportation).
+We need to make sure that the combination of assets chosen by investors is compatible with the speed at which our economy needs to transform (i.e. the speed at which greenhouse gas emissions need to be reduced in the transport, building, waste-management sector, etc.).